raulghiurau/junia/_posts/2020-02-12-why-you-may-need-a-marketer.md

 date: 2020-03-02 19:41 -0400
 permalink: why-you-may-need-a-marketer
 author: Raul
-tags: marketing, consulting
+tags: consulting
-category: blog
+categories: marketing
-image: /img/portfolio/2.jpg
+image: /img/assets/product.jpg
 excerpt: Quick checklist that will help you determin if you should start looking for a marketing consultant.
 duration: 2
 ---